EricHongSAP/cloud-workflow-samples/cf-aif-workflow-integration-sample/README.md

 <div align=center><img src="./images/User_Task2.png"/></div>

 # Trouble Shooting
-## SCP Service Call Logs
+## SAP Workflow Service Call Logs
-If you have triggered the AIF message from S/4 HANA system, but cannot see any user task in the SCP Monitoring Launchpad inbox.
+If you have triggered the AIF message from S/4 HANA system, but cannot see any user task in the SAP BTP Monitoring Launchpad inbox.
 You can logon to your S/4 HANA system, open transaction “SLG1”.
 In the selection screen, fill the following parameters: